avigewirtz/avigewirtz.github.io-/armlab/armlab/ssh-protocol.md

 ## SSH Architecture

 SSH operates on a client-server model.
-An SSH client program (e.g., `ssh`) connects to a SSH server program (e.g., `sshd`) which listens for incoming connections, authenticates users, and relays commands to the local shell (e.g., bash) for execution.
+An SSH client program, sudg as `ssh` connects to a SSH server program, such as `sshd`, which relays commands to the local shell (e.g., bash).

 ## Key Security Features of SSH